iamkanishka/Angular-Unit-Testing/README.md

 1. Introduction to Angular Unit testing.
 Why we need to suse Unit testing in Angular App.
 2. Automated Testing Overview.Types of Tests Present in Angular Application - Angular.
 3. Difference Between Isolated Unit Tests, Shallow Unit tests and Deep Integration Tests - Angular.
+4. Create a New Angu;ar Pllication, check karma configuration and run tests with npm Test Command.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.